Mekong Golden Triangle Explorer

-First we drive to Doi Tung.
-Doi (“Doi” means mountain in Thai) Tung used to be a major opium growing area.
+First, we drive to Doi Tung.
+Doi (“Doi” means mountain in Thai) Tung used to be a major opium-growing area.
 Local, mostly tribal, people grew opium on the slopes of Doi Tung.
 HRH The Princess Mother established the Doi Tung Development Project in 1987 under the management of the Mae Fah Luang Foundation, also established by the Princess Mother.
-The aim of the project was to eradicate opium cultivation and help the hilltribe people of Doi Tung to earn their livelihood from cash crops such as coffee and macadamia nuts.
-As she traveled to remote areas by helicopter she was given the name “Mae Fah Luang” (“Royal Mother from the Sky” in Thai).
+The project aimed to eradicate opium cultivation and help the hill tribe people of Doi Tung to earn their livelihood from cash crops such as coffee and macadamia nuts.
+As she travelled to remote areas by helicopter she was given the name “Mae Fah Luang” (“Royal Mother from the Sky” in Thai).
 The Royal Project turned a troubled mountain into a wonderful tourist destination, really worth visiting.
 We will visit the Mae Fah Luang botanic gardens and learn about the Royal Project.
-Afterwards we will visit the Royal Villa where HRH the Princess Mother spent a lot of time.
+Afterwards, we will visit the Royal Villa where HRH the Princess Mother spent a lot of time.
 The views from the villa are magnificent.
 Taste some of the delicious Doi Tung coffee.

 Boat trip on the Mighty River